numynox/talasius/content/info/activities/hikes/index.en.md

 {{< hike-badges start="Pregasina" distance="90 min" duration="5 h" ascent="800 m" >}}

-The hike to **Punta Larici** starts in the tranquil mountain village of Pregasina, which sits high above Lake Garda.
+The hike to **Punta Larici** starts in the quiet mountain village of Pregasina, which sits high above Lake Garda.
 From there, a well-maintained, steadily ascending path leads through shady forest sections and Mediterranean vegetation.
-We took the more exposed path along the ridge instead.
-Shortly before the end of the forest road you come to Punta Larici: a rocky outcrop that offers one of the most spectacular panoramic views of the region: deep blue water glittering vertically below you, and an unobstructed view of Limone sul Garda and the Monte Baldo massif opposite.
+We instead opted for the more exposed path along the ridge.
+Shortly before the end of the forest road you come to Punta Larici, a rocky outcrop that offers one of the most spectacular panoramic views of the region: deep blue water glittering vertically below you, and an unobstructed view of Limone sul Garda and the Monte Baldo massif opposite.

 {{< wikiloc id="244038543" >}}